 Once the necessary documentation has been submitted, reviewed, and approved, the bank will then use the calculated Net Operating Income, LTV, and DSCR to conduct a Maximum Loan Analysis.
 The maximum loan amount your company can support will be determined based on these calculations.

-Bank loans are perhaps the obvious solution to a cash flow problem, but not necessarily the best choice available, especially if you have experienced tough times.
-They require a lot of paperwork and a lot of time.
-And the person making the decision to loan your business money will often want the “safest” for the bank, not wanting to take any risk.
-If you need a loan solely to pay off a few unpaid invoices, the right solution for your company may be found elsewhere.
+At first, a bank loan might seem the obvious solution to a cash flow problem, but if you have experienced tough times getting approval will be nearly impossible.
+Yes, gathering the required paperwork and the wait can be frustrating, but the biggest hurdle might come down to something you can’t control.
+The person making the decision to loan your business money will often want the “safest” for the bank, not wanting to take any risk.
+Here are a few reasons why banks may be hesitant or cautious:

 What to Do When a Bank is NOT a Good Fit

 There are easier and faster ways to get the cash when getting a bank loan is not a good fit.
 Invoice factoring might be an option.
-Designed to help you get a temporary cash flow boost, factoring can quickly help you keep your business running by purchasing your invoices, and giving you up-front cash while the factor waits for the payment.
+Designed to help you get a temporary cash flow boost, factoring can quickly help you keep your business running by purchasing your invoices, and giving you up-front cash while the factoring company waits for the payment.

 Construction factoring can often get you up to 80% of your invoice amount within 3-4 days.
 But how do you know if factoring is better than a bank loan for your construction company?
 Give us a call or contact us.
 We can walk you through your financing options… whether it is factoring, spot financing, or any other of the available cash flow-producing options for you.

-Related Reading: Pre-purchased Construction Materials – Saving Both Time and Money
+>>Related Reading: Pre-purchased Construction Materials – Saving Both Time and Money

 Back to blog